£18.49 – £36.49

 Grow Type: Outdoors, greenhouse, or indoors

 Accessions of this Sinai landrace were collected in the mountains of Egypt between 1990 and 1997.
-It exhibits unique terpenes, a special high, and sought-after Indica-type plants.
-This is a fast-flowering strain that can show day-neutral (‘semi-autoflowering’) traits.
+This domesticate exhibits unique terpenes, a special high, and sought-after Indica-type plants.
+This is a fast-flowering plant that can show day-neutral (‘semi-autoflowering’) traits.

 This Sinai landrace is very hardy due to the demanding conditions in Egypt’s mountains, which range from 50°c and high humidity in summer to dry, freezing conditions in winter.
 Cultivation by Bedouin in the wadi is basic, occasionally using mud brought in from the Nile, but usually only camel dung.

-The high from Sinai cannabis is distinctive, with a medicating and blissful effect.
+The high from Sinai is distinctive, with a medicating and blissful effect.

 A proportion of plants will exhibit CBD.
 A standout specimen tested in Holland exhibited 16% THC and 1.5% CBD.